-If you are looking to rent a property in the near future, we will strongly advise you to read through this guide first.
-The more knowledge you have, the easier it will be to negotiate with the agent on the rental price you offer and to make the best-informed decisions.
+If you are looking for a property to rent in London, we will strongly advise you to read through this guide first.
+The more knowledge you have, the easier it will be to negotiate with the agent on the rental price and to make the best-informed decisions.

 How much do I need to Pay?

 Before you looking to rent a property, you should set up a budget of how much you can afford/ willing to pay in rent each month.
 As a basic rule: Rent ≤ Income x 2,5.
 Also, remember that these following costs often will apply:

 Before moving into a new home, you will need to pay the following: